Andrew D. Leipold

 Professor Andrew Leipold, the Edwin M. Adams Professor of Law, graduated summa cum laude in public relations from Boston University.
 He received his J.D. from the University of Virginia School of Law, where he was a member of Order of the Coif and editor-in-chief of the Virginia Law Review.
 After graduation, he served as clerk to Judge Abner Mikva of the U.S. Court of Appeals for the District of Columbia Circuit and to Justice Lewis Powell, Jr., of the United States Supreme Court.
 He then worked for Morgan, Lewis & Bockius in Philadelphia.

-Since joining the faculty in 1992, Professor Leipold has been voted Outstanding Faculty Member eight times and received the Campus Award for Excellence in Graduate and Professional Teaching in 2000.
-Most recently, he served for two and one-half years as associate dean for Academic Affairs.
+Since joining the faculty in 1992, Professor Leipold has been voted Outstanding Faculty Member 15 times and received the Campus Award for Excellence in Graduate and Professional Teaching in 2000.
+Most recently, he served for 2.5 years as associate dean for Academic Affairs.
 He has been a visiting professor at Boston College Law School and Duke University School of Law, where he was recognized with the Distinguished Teaching Award.

 On October 1, 2007, Professor Leipold was appointed to a three-year term on the Judicial Conference Advisory Committee on Criminal Rules by U.S. Supreme Court Chief Justice John G. Roberts.
 Professor Leipold recently completed Volume 1 and Volume 1A of Federal Practice & Procedure: Criminal, set for publication from West in spring 2008.